lab1092/blender-manual_ja/manual/modifiers/modify/vertex_weight.rst

       Creates binary weights (``0.0`` or ``1.0``), with ``0.5`` as cutting value.

 Group Add
-   Adds vertices with a final weight over :guilabel:`Add Threshold` to the vertex group.
+   Adds vertices with a final weight over *Add Threshold* to the vertex group.

 Group Remove
-   Removes vertices with a final weight below :guilabel:`Remove Threshold` from the vertex group.
+   Removes vertices with a final weight below *Remove Threshold* from the vertex group.

 Vertex Weight Mix Modifier